ideckia/ideckia/README.md

   * Select the name for the action.
   * Write a description for the action (optional).
   * A new folder is created in the actions folder with the name of you new action which contains the files from the selected template.
+  * Don't forget that the created action must have [this structure](https://github.com/ideckia/ideckia_api#action-structure).

 ### Append layout